junchao530/ess-site/content/english/diversity/gendergap.md

 	Lastly, without a community of other women, women in STEM can feel defeated and alone; therefore, connection female STEM students with other female professors and/or professionals has been extremely effective at improving women’s self-concept [2].
 	So, it is important that we connect women in STEM, while ensuring that we change the negative attitudes, biases against, and stereotypes towards women to ensure a comfortable and safe learning and/or working environment.

-Author's Last Name, First Initial.
-Second Initial if Given.
-(Year webpage was last updated/published, Month Day if given).
-Title of page: Subtitle (if any).
-Website name.
-URL

 **References:**

 [1] Drake, J. (October 5, 2015).
 What fewer women in STEM means for their mental health.
 The Conversation.